Joseph Choong wins Olympic gold for Team GB in men’s modern pentathlon

 The 26-year-old’s victory also follows Kate French’s gold for Team GB in the women’s competition on Friday.

-Choong entered the Laser Run with a lead in the event, having emerged on top in the fencing, show jumping and swimming.
+World No1 Choong entered the laser run with a lead in the event, having emerged on top in the fencing, show jumping and swimming.

 Choong and Egpyt’s Ahmed Elgendy left the last shooting range at the same time after the Briton made all five shots, leaving an 800-metre run to determine who would become Olympic champion.

 There was little to separate the pair, but it was Choong who ultimately surged ahead in the final 200m, ensuring Elgendy was left with the silver medal.
+The Republic of Korea’s Jun Woodgate claimed bronze.

 “I’m in shock,” Choong told the BBC after taking gold.
-“I was thinking down the last straight: ‘He can’t catch me.’
+“I was thinking down the last straight: ‘He [Elgendy] can’t catch me.’
 I was swearing in my head!

 “I’ve dreamed of this from as young as I can remember, from watching the Sydney Olympics when I was five to Athens, Kelly Holmes.